COVID-19 Resources and Information

-For-profit business applicants evidenced by providing business tax return filings are eligible.
-Nonprofit organizations are not eligible under this program.
+- For-profit business applicants evidenced by providing business tax return filings.

 How Can the Funds be Used?

 Please download and read the complete program summary below.
-Also download and complete the grant/loan application and the job retention or micro enterprise acknowledgment form.
+Please also download and complete the grant/loan application (includes a job retention or microenterprise acknowledgment form).
 Please email the completed application and all supporting documents to Lending@NBEDC.org for submission.
 If you have any questions please email us at Lending@NBEDC.org and an NBEDC team member will contact you directly.